Gaurav1517/Learning-Kubernetes/etcd-backup/etcd-backup.md

-# ETCD BACKUP AND RESTORE ON K8S CLUSTER
+# ETCD Backup and Restore on Kubernetes Cluster

-This guide provides the steps for performing ETCD backup and restore in a Kubernetes cluster.
+This guide provides the steps for performing an ETCD backup and restore in a Kubernetes cluster.

 ## 1. Check Cluster Nodes